-Mayor Dave Fried is the Chief Executive Officer of the Township.
+The duly elected mayor is the Chief Executive Officer of the Township.
 Under Robbinsville Township's nonpartisan Mayor-Council Form of Government, the Mayor exercises the executive powers of the municipality.

 Specific functions of the Mayor include enforcement of municipal ordinances, supervision of all municipal departments; supervision of municipal property and to appoint the directors of each department with the advice and consent of the Council.
 (Each director shall serve during the term of office of the Mayor and until the appointment and qualification of a successor).

 The Mayor also maintains oversight of personnel and purchasing procedures, preparation of the municipal operating and capital budgets, and negotiation of contracts subject to Council approval.
 The Mayor serves as an ex-officio, non-voting member of all appointive bodies of which he is not an official voting member.
 The Mayor also may attend Council meetings and take part in discussions, propose legislation and veto ordinances, subject to override by a two-thirds majority of the entire Council.